Mephiles/torntools_extension/CONTRIBUTING.md

     * In this function, you register the feature in the Feature Manager.
         * `name` is a string with the feature name.
         * `scope` is a string stating what it's target is
-        * `enabled` is either a boolean (or truthy/falsely) of a function returning one.
+        * `enabled` is function that returns a boolean (or truthy/falsely) which checks the setting of the feature
-        * `initialise` is a function that is only run once per page load, in case the feature is enabled
+        * `initialise` is a function that is only run once per page load, when the feature is enabled
-        * `execute` is a function that is ran every time the feature is started again
+        * `execute` is a function that is run every time the feature is started again
-        * `cleanup` is a function that is ran every time the feature is stopped
+        * `cleanup` is a function that is run every time the feature is stopped
-        * `loadListeners` is an object that has some fields that tell the manager when to reload the feature.
+        * `loadListeners` is an object that has some fields that tell the manager when to reload the feature
         * `requirements` is a function that evaluates whether all requirements are fulfilled.
-If not fulfilled, the function returns a string with the reason.
+If not fulfilled, the function should return a string with the reason.
           These requirements can be several things:
             * Mobile
             * Certain elements being there, or not being there.